hch12907/wiz/README.md

 Wiz started out as a tool aiming to ease the installation of libraries and binaries.

-## Goals for the rewrite
-The old code contained a lot of hardcoding, and the whole thing was just too messy to be looked at.
-This rewrite tries to organize the code properly: minimizing the amount of hardcoding, to pave the road for future expansion of the program.
-More features of Rust should be utilized to achieve this, as the old code utilized only macros and structs.

 <!--
 ## Installation
 The Wiz project maintains multiple types of releases: